+eEnterobacteriaceae (including Escherichia coli and Klebsiella pneumoniae): Susceptible, ≤0.25 mg/L; intermediate, 0.5 mg/L; resistant, ≥1 mg/L.

+^fPseudomonas aeruginosa: Susceptible, ≤0.5 mg/L; intermediate, 1 mg/L; resistant, ≥2 mg/L.

-S. pneumoniae (MIC50/MIC90 0.015/0.03 mg/L, 1/1 mg/L, and $\leq 0.12/0.25$ mg/L, respectively), and S. pyogenes and S. agalactiae (MIC50/MIC90 0.015/0.03 mg/L and 0.5/1 mg/L for delafloxacin and levofloxacin, respectively, against both pathogens).
-Other studies have shown lower MICs for delafloxacin than comparators against clinical isolates of Neisseria gonorrhoeae and Chlamydophila pneumoniae [42, 43], and against isolates of S. aureus resistant to methicillin [29] and other fluoroquinolones (e.g., levofloxacin and ciprofloxacin) [44].
-The latter study examined the in vitro activity of delafloxacin against S. aureus isolates from participants in Phase 3 studies harboring mutations in the quinolone-resistance determining region (QRDR), including isolates with the most frequently encountered mutations in clinical trials - the S84L mutation at the gyrA locus and the S80Y mutation at the parC locus - and documented high rates of microbiological response against such isolates.
-Notably, the MIC values for isolates with single mutations were considerably larger than for susceptible isolates but did not exceed 0.5 mg/L (a value considered as "intermediate" by the FDA [see definition in [16]).
+mutation at the gyrA locus and the S80Y mutation at the parC locus-and documented high rates of microbiological response against such isolates.
+Notably, the MIC values for isolates with single mutations were considerably larger than for susceptible isolates but did not exceed 0.5 mg/L (a value considered as "intermediate" by the FDA; see definition in [16]).
 A sole isolate harboring both mutations showed an MIC of 4 mg/L (thus reported as resistant) but was presumed eradicated by delafloxacin treatment.

-Delafloxacin showed two- to five-fold lower broth MICs than ciprofloxacin against Enterobacteriaceae (E. coli and K. pneumoniae) isolated from the urine of patients with suspected urinary tract infections (UTIs) [45].
-In addition, delafloxacin proved more active than moxifloxacin against S. aureus intracellularly [32] as well as in biofilms, both in vitro and in vivo [22, 46].
+Delafloxacin showed two- to five-fold lower broth MICs than ciprofloxacin against Enterobacteriaceae (E. coli and K. pneumo-niae) isolated from the urine of patients with suspected urinary tract infections (UTIs) [44].
+In addition, delafloxacin proved more active than moxifloxacin against S. aureus intracellularly [32] as well as in biofilms, both in vitro and in vivo [22, 45].
 In this case, its activity was enhanced by agents capable of disrupting the biofilm, such as the antifungal agent caspofungin, which inhibits the synthesis of polysaccharide constituents of the biofilm matrix [46].
 Taken together, these studies highlight the utility of delafloxacin in the treatment of a variety of infections caused by most Gram-positive pathogens.
-The situation is more difficult for E. faecalis and for Gram-negative pathogens (Enterobacteriaceae [current name: Enterobacterales] or P. aeruginosa), for which the MIC90 may exceed the FDA breakpoints (see [40]), requiring documentation of the susceptibility and making empiric treatments more risky.
+The situation is more difficult for E. faecalis and for Gram-negative pathogens (Enterobacteriaceae [current name: Enterobacterales] or P. aeruginosa), for which the MIC90 may exceed the FDA breakpoints (see [39]), requiring documentation of the susceptibility and making empiric treatments more risky.